Nasus Build Guide by The_Nameless_Bard

 Nasus doesn't have the strongest early game ganks, considering he mostly enables allies to deal more damage rather than dealing a lot himself.

-: Everything about this item is amazing on Nasus.
+Nasus.
 It makes it very hard for the enemies to kill you because it increases your sustain as well as giving you a whole lot of health and health regen.

 Ranger's Trailblazer - Juggernaut: This item and passive is really good on Nasus.
 It gives you all the stats you really want, plus a nice smite passive that gives you a bit of extra clearing power.